Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Composite.md

+[//]: # (TODO:: Need to add examples in other Language )

-# **Composite Design Pattern**
+# **Composite**

+## **What ?**

-The **Composite Pattern** is a structural design pattern used in software design to represent part whole hierarchies.
+The Composite Pattern is a structural design pattern used in software design to represent part whole hierarchies.
 It enables you to build complex object structures by treating both individual objects and compositions of objects uniformly.

----

-## **What ?**
-The Composite pattern allows you to treat a group of objects in the same way as a single object.
-This is especially useful when building **tree structures** (like directories or UI components).
+This pattern allows you to treat a group of objects in the same way as a single object.
+This is especially useful when building tree structures (like directories or UI components).

 !!! info "Key Concepts"
-    The idea is to define a **common interface** for all the objects, whether simple or complex, so they can be treated uniformly.
+    The idea is to define a common interface for all the objects, whether simple or complex, so they can be treated uniformly.

     - **Component**: A base interface for both leaf objects and composite objects.
     - **Leaf**: An individual object that doesn't contain other objects.
     - **Composite**: A container of other `Component` objects.
 It may contain both Leafs and other Composites.

----
+    !!! tip "Basic Structure UML"

+        ```
+        Component (Interface or Abstract class)
+        ├── Leaf (Concrete class)
+        └── Composite (Concrete class containing Components)
+        ```

 ## **When ?**
 - When you have a tree structure. eg: Filesystem, organizational hierarchies, UI components (panels, buttons, etc.).